itsRevela/Simple-GPT-3.5-Turbo-Desktop-Interface/README.md

 ## The application has the following main features:

+Text input:
-API Key Entry: Allows the user to input their OpenAI API key.
+- API Key Entry: Allows the user to input their OpenAI API key.
-Prompt Entry: Allows the user to enter a system prompt that guides the AI's responses.
+- Prompt Entry: Allows the user to enter a system prompt that guides the AI's responses.
-Message Entry: Allows the user to enter a message which is added to the list of system and user messages used to guide the AI's response.
+- Message Entry: Allows the user to enter a message which is added to the list of system and user messages used to guide the AI's response.
-Output Box: Displays the AI's response.
+- Output Box: Displays the AI's response.

 Control Buttons:
-Submit Key: Submits the API Key and checks its validity.
+- Submit Key: Submits the API Key and checks its validity.
-Submit Prompt: Submits the system prompt and initiates the AI's response generation.
+- Submit Prompt: Submits the system prompt and initiates the AI's response generation.
-Submit Message: Submits the user's message and initiates the AI's response generation.
+- Submit Message: Submits the user's message and initiates the AI's response generation.
-Copy Output: Copies the contents of the output box to the clipboard.
+- Copy Output: Copies the contents of the output box to the clipboard.
-Clear Output: Clears the contents of the output box.
+- Clear Output: Clears the contents of the output box.

 ## Built with

-Python
+- Python
-Tkinter
+- Tkinter
-OpenAI
+- OpenAI

 ## Note